etnperlong/matrix-puppeteer-line/SETUP.md

 1. Install Python requirements:
     * `pip install -Ur requirements.txt` for base functionality
     * `pip install -Ur optional-requirements.txt` for [end-to-bridge](https://docs.mau.fi/bridges/general/end-to-bridge-encryption.html) encryption and metrics
+        * Note that end-to-bridge encryption requires some native dependencies.
+For details, see https://docs.mau.fi/bridges/python/optional-dependencies.html#all-python-bridges
 1. Copy `matrix_puppeteer_line/example-config.yaml` to `config.yaml`, and update it with the proper settings to connect to your homeserver
     * In particular, be sure to set the `puppeteer.connection` settings to use the socket you chose in `puppet/config.json`
 1. Run `python -m matrix_puppeteer_line -g` to generate an appservice registration file, and update your homeserver configuration to accept it